AI Use Cases/Financial Services

 The AI Solution

 Revenue Institute builds a domain-specific AI engine that ingests procurement data directly from your core banking platforms (FIS, Fiserv, Temenos), ERP systems, and Salesforce Financial Services Cloud, then applies Financial Services-trained models to categorize spend with regulatory precision.
 The system learns your institution's vendor taxonomy - distinguishing between technology vendors, compliance infrastructure providers, loan processing partners, and back-office service providers - and automatically maps each transaction to regulatory buckets: BSA/AML monitoring costs, Dodd-Frank compliance infrastructure, SOX 404 audit support, CECL modeling, and operational risk management.
-The AI identifies contract terms, SLA obligations, and pricing anomalies without human configuration.
+The AI identifies contract terms, SLA obligations, and pricing anomalies without transaction-by-transaction manual tagging.

 Automated Workflow Execution